Malinithan: History

+Archaeologists have generally dated the principal temple complex to the 13th–14th centuries.
+Art-historical assessments, however, place the cultural period represented by the surviving sculptures and architectural remains within a broader span extending from about the 10th century to the 14th century.
+The scale and expense of the stone construction have also been interpreted as indicating a prosperous polity before the Ahoms, with the latest phase of the complex assignable to the period of the Chutia kingdom.

-From all archaeological evidences at the site, archaeologists have opined that the temple belonged to the 13th century.
-Stonemason marks found in Malinithan were also found in other sites of Sadiya like Tamreswari temple, Bura-buri, Padum pukhuri as well as other places like Nakshaparbat and Buroi.
+Stonemason marks found in Malinithan were also found in other sites of Sadiya like Tamreswari temple, Bura-buri, a brick-stone tank (near Dibang), as well as other places like Naksaparvat and Buroi.
+The boundary stone-cum-brick wall of Tamreswari temple, which contains the mason marks, was built by the Chutia king Muktadharmanarayan in 1442 AD.
+The temple is not mentioned in the 10th–11th-century Kalika Purana, indicating that the present temple was likely built after this period.
+The site may, however, have existed earlier as a local or indigenous shrine before its later development into a formal temple complex.

 Features

-The archaeological excavations revealed a very well designed and carved plinth of a temple, 8 ft high, with sculptures of deities and animals, designs of flowers, damaged columns and panels.
-Four sculptures of lions on two elephants were found at the four corners of the ruins of the temple.
+The archaeological excavations revealed a very well-designed and carved plinth of a temple, 8 ft high, with sculptures of deities and animals, floral designs, and damaged columns and panels.
+Four sculptures of lions on elephants were found at the four corners of the temple ruins.

 Among the sculptures found at Malinthan, five notable ones carved out of granite stone are of Indra riding his mount Airavata, Kartikeya riding a peacock, Surya (Sun) riding a chariot, and Ganesha mounted over a mouse and a large Nandi bull.
-On the basis of the erotic Maithuna sculptures found here in different postures, it is believed that tantricism prevailed here as a fertility rite of the primitive tribal people who held the "mother principal as the procreative power of nature".
+Based on the erotic Maithuna sculptures found here in different postures, it is believed that tantricism prevailed here as a fertility rite of the primitive tribal people who held the "mother principal as the procreative power of nature".

 The temple is carved entirely out of stone, a type of temple known as Asmamayai.
-Iron dowels discovered in the ruins of the stone temple resembles the ones found in the Tamreswari temple of Sadiya, showing that it was probably built by the same people.
+Iron dowels discovered in the ruins of the stone temple resemble the ones found in the Tamreswari temple of Sadiya.

+Conversion to a Sacred Hindu shrine

+With the rise of Bharatiya Janata Party in the state, similar to Kamakhya temple, Malinithan has been portrayed as a sacred Hindu shrine as a broader effort to saffronise the region.